top of page

 4. A Drive from Naxos Town to Apollonas

 The drive took about 6.5 hours and it was very scenic.
-It was tiring driving on the mountainous roads and there were very few places to pull over to take photos and to enjoy the views.
+It was tiring driving on Naxos's mountainous roads and there were very few places to pull over to take photos and to enjoy the views.

 4.1.
 Apiranthos